Know Your Rights: Abortion Access in California

-If I am married, will my spouse be notified about my abortion?
+If I am married, will my insurance provider notify my spouse about my abortion?

 Yes.
 In California, minors have the right to consent to an abortion on their own.
-You do not need anyone’s permission—not your parents’ or guardian’s, nor your boyfriend’s or partner’s—to have an abortion.
+You do not need anyone’s permission—not your parents’ or guardian’s, nor your partner’s—to have an abortion.

-Generally, healthcare providers cannot inform your parent(s) or guardian(s) that you received an abortion without your signed written consent.
+No. In California, generally, healthcare providers cannot tell your parent(s) or guardian(s) that you had an abortion, unless they have your signed written consent.

 Can I take time off from school to obtain an abortion?

 Yes.
 California public school students may leave school for medical appointments for “confidential medical services,” including abortion care.

 Your school must let you go to your appointment.
 You do not have to tell your school why you are going to the doctor or clinic, and your school cannot ask about the type of care you are receiving.
 You can just say that you have a “confidential medical appointment.”
 However, school staff can call the doctor or clinic to confirm that you have an appointment and the time of the appointment.
 Your absence must be excused, and your teachers must allow you to make up any missed assignments.

 If I am a minor, can my public school tell my parent(s) or guardian(s) if I leave school to have an abortion?